It wasn’t St. Nick arriving early on the roof of the CVS pharmacy in Apalachicola on Sunday night.

 At 9 a.m.
 Monday morning, CVS staffers were cleaning the floor at the site of the break in, where a large portion of the suspended ceiling in front of the pharmacist’s counter was missing.
 A small hole was visible in the roof.

-In addition to the grand theft of the medication and burglary of tools, Kelley is also being charged with resisting officer without violence, burglary of a structure, possession of a controlled substance and criminal mischief.
+In addition to two counts of grand theft of the medication and possession of burglary of tools, Kelley is also being charged with resisting officer without violence, burglary of a structure, possession of a controlled substance and criminal mischief.

 On July 8, Kelley, also known as “Fixit,” was sentenced in Franklin County Circuit Court to two years’ probation for committing felony battery in a July 6, 2012 incident.